birdears/birdears/README.md

 (musical intelligence, transcribing music, composing).
 It is a clone of the method used by [Funcitional Ear Trainer](https://play.google.com/store/apps/details?id=com.kaizen9.fet.android) app for Android.

-It comes with four modes, or four kind of exercises, which are: `melodic`, `harmonic`, `dictation` and `instrumental`.
+It has five different kinds of musical exercises, which are:
+`melodic interval`, `harmonic interval`, `melodic dictation` and `instrumental`.

-In resume, with the *melodic* mode two notes are played one after the other and you have to guess the interval; with the `harmonic` mode, two notes are played simoutaneously (harmonically) and you should guess the interval.
+In resume, with the *melodic interval* mode two notes are played one after the other and you have to guess the interval; with the `harmonic interval` mode, two notes are played simoutaneously (harmonically) and you should guess the interval.

-With the *dictation* mode, more than 2 notes are played (*ie*., a melodic dictation) and you should tell what are the intervals between them.
+With the *melodic dictation* mode, more than 2 notes are played (*ie*., a melodic dictation) and you should tell what are the all intervals composing the melody played.

-With the *instrumental* mode, it is a like the *dictation*, but you will be expected to play the notes on your instrument, *ie*., birdears will not wait for a typed reply and you should prectice with your own judgement.
-The melody can be repeat any times and you can have as much time as you want to try it out.
+The *instrumental* mode works in a fashion similar to the melodic dictation mode, but you will be expected to play the notes on your instrument, *ie*., birdears will not wait for a typed reply and you should prectice with your own judgement.
+The melody can be repeated as much times as necessary so you can the time you need to try out.

+The `notename` is made for you to learn the note names inside a scale by its melodic interval from the tonic.
+For example, in a tonic of 'C', when a `P5` interval is played, you are expected to reply with the `C`'s 5th, this is, `G`.

 ### What is musical ear training